25 October 2021 (updated: 5 September 2024)

 If you have trouble phrasing your goals, try the SMART methodology.
 It’s an acronym that will guide you through the process of setting your goals.
 SMART goals are specific, measurable, achievable, relevant, and time-based.

 Similar to the project’s goals, a well-established set of deliverables allows you to determine if the project is actually successful.
+Gathering initial project knowledge is crucial as it serves as a roadmap for the design team and assists in streamlining the design process.
 This helps the agency understand what needs to be delivered by the end of the project.
 It’s another point that contributes to the shared understanding between you and the agency and it minimizes the risk of miscommunication along the way.

 Project deliverables involve the UX work like user personas, user flows, journey mapping, but also the technical aspect of it: the format, size, resolutions needed.
 In terms of UI screens, it’s also valuable to mention if you need a handoff for the developer team, so basically, project documentation with all the information developers need to code it with no hold-ups.